Chiefs hold on for wild 30-29 victory over rival Raiders - WHIZ News

 Chiefs coach Andy Reid stormed off the sideline to argue.
 And after the teams traded field goals in the final minutes, leaving the Raiders ahead 20-10, Reid cornered Cheffers and lit into him again as the teams headed to the locker room.

+“I got it off my chest,” Reid said.
+“I said what I needed to say.”

-The dubious penalty came one day after another questionable roughing call by referee Jerome Boger on Atlanta’s Grady Jarrett against Tampa Bay quarterback Tom Brady sealed the Buccaneers’ win over the Falcons.
+The questionable penalty came one day after another questionable roughing call by referee Jerome Boger on Atlanta’s Grady Jarrett against Tampa Bay quarterback Tom Brady sealed the Buccaneers’ win over the Falcons.

+Cheffers told a pool reporter that Carr “gets full protection of all aspects of what we give the quarterback in a passing posture.
+So when he was tackled, my ruling was the defender landed on him with full body weight.”

+Mahomes said: “It wasn’t the greatest call in the world.
+You have to find a way to bounce back and we did.”

-They opened the second half with a 75-yard march that Kelce capped with his second touchdown reception.
+The Chiefs opened the second half with a 75-yard march that Kelce capped with his second TD reception.
 And after they forced a quick punt, the Chiefs went 57 yards and watched Kelce haul in his third to give Kansas City a 24-20 lead.

-Midway through the fourth quarter, it was the Chiefs getting a penalty gift.
+Midway through the fourth quarter, it was the Chiefs who got a penalty gift.

 They were leading 24-23 when fill-in kicker Matthew Wright, whose 59-yarder before halftime set the franchise record for longest field goal, yanked a 37-yarder left.
 But defensive end Malcolm Koonce was called for holding, giving Kansas City an automatic first down, and Mahomes found Kelce once again four plays later to extend the lead to 30-24.